Changes for 2019-20 in bold italics.

 (J) Should the need arise, a Disciplinary Panel shall be appointed and their findings shall be final.

 (k) All schools are encouraged to undertake an FA Respect Handshake before matches in this tournament.
-The FA Respect Handshake will be mandatory in the semi-finals and Final.

 16. SPECTATORS: Appropriate provision must be made for spectators of both teams.
 All schools, whether playing at home or away, will be responsible for the behaviour of their own spectators, including pupils, parents and other supporters.
 From the quarter-finals onwards, and at all other matches at which more than a few spectators are expected, it is mandatory for safety reasons that all spectators are kept back from the touchlines by a distance of not less than three yards by means a rope or barrier.